gaespinoza/gabantesp/README.md

-gabantesp home uring nexjs, and prisma for db management deployed on vercel
+gabantesp home using nexjs, and prisma for db management deployed on vercel

 helpful commands:
 - After locally updating schema file, update db on vercel: